Sodium-ion battery

-A Sodium-ion battery (NIB, SIB, or Na-ion battery) is a rechargeable battery that uses sodium ions (Na^{+}) as charge carriers.
-In some cases, its working principle and cell construction are similar to those of lithium-ion battery (LIB) types, simply replacing lithium with sodium as the intercalating ion.
-Sodium belongs to the same group in the periodic table as lithium and thus has similar chemical properties.
+A sodium-ion battery (NIB, SIB, or Na-ion battery) is a rechargeable battery that uses sodium ions (Na^{+}) as charge carriers.
+In some cases, its working principle and cell construction are similar to those of lithium-ion battery (LIB) types, but different in that the battery is manufactured with sodium instead of lithium as the intercalating ion.
+Sodium belongs to the same group in the periodic table as lithium and thus has similar chemical properties; the term 'SIB' likewise describes a family of different chemistries.
 However, designs such as aqueous batteries are quite different from LIBs.